hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Smart Manufacturing overlaps with the Industry 4.0 world, though work is still to be done to implement development policies to influence the introduction of digital in the industrial world that was born in Germany with the Industry 4.0 phenomenon.
-Industry 4.0 has also made ground in the United States with the phenomenon of the digital factory. </p>
+Industry 4.0 has also made ground in the United States with the phenomenon of the digital factory.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Industry 4.0 or 4.0 Industry has real life research data that shows how this market is growing.
-At a rate of 20% growth, this is evidence of how the manufacturing industry is changing with IoT. </p>
+At a rate of 20% growth, this is evidence of how the manufacturing industry is changing with IoT.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->